emresates/emresates/README.md

-#### I'm Emre from Turkey, I really enjoy learning languages and frameworks like React , Angular or Vue.
-If I say that I have improved myself enough in Front-end , I might consider learning Back-end and I can say that I took my first step with Django.
+#### I'm Emre from Turkey, I really enjoy learning languages and frameworks like React.
+If I say that I have improved myself enough in Front-end , I might consider learning Back-end.

 ***